awslabs/kubeflow-manifests/docs/deployment/vanilla/guide.md

 kustomize build common/istio-1-9/cluster-local-gateway/base | kubectl apply -f -
 ```

-Optionally, you can install Knative Eventing which can be used for inference request logging:
+Optionally, you can install Knative Eventing, which can be used for inference request logging.

+Install Knative Eventing:

 ```sh
 kustomize build common/knative/knative-eventing/base | kubectl apply -f -
 ```

-#### Kubeflow Namespace
+#### Kubeflow namespace

-Create the namespace where the Kubeflow components will live in.
+Create the namespace where the Kubeflow components will live.
 This namespace
 is named `kubeflow`.

-Install kubeflow namespace:
+Install the `kubeflow` namespace:

 ```sh
 kustomize build common/kubeflow-namespace/base | kubectl apply -f -